near/nearup/README.md

 3. Restart the terminal, or issue the command `source ~/.profile`

-4. Launch the nearup with the command `./nearup betanet --verbose`:
+4. Launch the nearup with the command `nearup betanet --verbose`:
 	```
 	Nearkats-MacBook-Pro:.nearup nearkat$ ./nearup betanet --verbose
 	Pull docker image nearprotocol/nearcore:beta